 - Reporting conclusions

-Contrary to what Dr. Dan Butin (July, 2009) stated in an address “No one will be interested in your dissertation except your mother,” the Regis College capstone project is designed to create new knowledge regarding learning, education and leadership that will be put into practice immediately.
+Contrary to what Dr. Dan Butin (July 2009) stated in an address “No one will be interested in your dissertation except your mother,” the Regis capstone project is designed to create new knowledge regarding learning, education, and leadership that will be put into practice immediately.
 Everyone will be interested in your action research.
-The Regis College capstone project may indeed result in a thesis; however, this innovative program supports alternative research/learning experiences that can be reported out in many ways.
+The Regis capstone project may indeed result in a thesis; however, this innovative program supports alternative research/learning experiences that can be reported out in many ways.
 Some students may wish to create multiple publishable articles, others might wish to publish and present their work at national conferences, and even other students may want to create a screenplay or production so that their findings can readily get out in the mainstream of ideas.